home about me projects data resources tools publications presentations teaching

 Word-formation structure of Czech words

-I am part of a team which focuses on linguistic research into the word-formation structure of Czech words using specialised language resources, tools and large corpora.
+I focused on linguistic research into the word-formation structure of Czech words.
+We used specialised language resources, tools and large corpora of Czech.

 (team member, 2019-2021)